 The Corporation includes forward-looking information in its MD&A within the meaning of applicable securities laws in Canada.
 The purpose of the forward-looking information is to provide management's expectations regarding the Corporation's future results of operations, performance, business prospects and opportunities and may not be appropriate for other purposes.
 All forward-looking information is given pursuant to the "safe harbour" provisions of applicable Canadian securities legislation.
-The words "believes", "can", "could", "estimates", "expected", "forecast", "may", "plans", "seek", "should", "will", "would" and similar expressions are often intended to identify forward-looking information, although not all forward-looking information contains these identifying words.
+The words "anticipated", "believes", "can", "could", "estimates", "expected", "forecast", "may", "plans", "seek", "should", "will", "would" and similar expressions are often intended to identify forward-looking information, although not all forward-looking information contains these identifying words.
 The forward-looking information reflects management's current beliefs and is based on information currently available to the Corporation's management.

-The forward-looking information in the MD&A includes, but is not limited to, statements regarding the Corporation's conversion to IFRS as described in the section entitled "Introduction", the effect of changes in energy consumption on future revenue as described in the sections entitled "Quarterly Results of Operations", the Corporation's plans to finance the investment in LDC's infrastructure and the Corporation's available sources of liquidity and capital resources and the sufficiency thereof to satisfy working capital requirements for the next twelve months as described in the section entitled "Liquidity and Capital Resources", the planned and proposed capital initiatives and the expected results of such initiatives as described in the section entitled "Liquidity and Capital Resources", the anticipated capacity to be provided by Copeland Station, the expected capital expenditures required to complete Copeland Station, and the anticipated completion date for Copeland Station as described in the section entitled "Liquidity and Capital Resources", the anticipated contractual obligations and other commitments of the Corporation over the next five years as set out in the section entitled "Liquidity and Capital Resources", the outcomes regarding the current rate application under the Custom Incentive Rate-setting mechanism, and plans to meet CDM targets as described in the section entitled "Corporate Developments", the ability to pay any damages in connection with legal actions and claims as described in the section entitled "Legal Proceedings", and the Corporation's conversion to IFRS, trending of balances as well as the expected useful life of the Corporation's electricity distribution assets as described in the section entitled "Transition to IFRS".
+The forward-looking information in the MD&A includes, but is not limited to, statements regarding the Corporation's conversion to IFRS as described in the section entitled "Introduction", the effect of changes in energy consumption on future revenue as described in the section entitled "Quarterly Results of Operations", the expected reduction of future electricity distribution rates related to settlement variances and the gain and related future tax savings on disposal of a surplus property as described in the sections entitled "Quarterly Results of Operations" and "Liquidity and Capital Resources", the Corporation's plans to finance the investment in LDC's infrastructure and the Corporation's available sources of liquidity and capital resources and the sufficiency thereof to satisfy working capital requirements for the next twelve months as described in the section entitled "Liquidity and Capital Resources", the planned and proposed capital initiatives and the expected results of such initiatives as described in the section entitled "Liquidity and Capital Resources", the anticipated capacity to be provided by Copeland Station, the expected capital expenditures required to complete Copeland Station, and the anticipated completion date for Copeland Station as described in the section entitled "Liquidity and Capital Resources", the anticipated contractual obligations and other commitments of the Corporation over the next five years as set out in the section entitled "Liquidity and Capital Resources", the City's appointment of successor citizen directors, the outcomes regarding the current rate application under the CIR-setting mechanism, and plans to meet CDM targets as described in the section entitled "Corporate Developments", the ability to pay any damages in connection with legal actions and claims as described in the section entitled "Legal Proceedings", the Corporation's conversion to IFRS, trending of balances as well as the expected useful life of the Corporation's electricity distribution assets as described in the section entitled "Transition to IFRS", and the impact on the Corporation's consolidated financial statements in the section entitled "Future Accounting Pronouncements".
 The statements that make up the forward-looking information are based on assumptions that include, but are not limited to, the future course of the economy and financial markets, the receipt of applicable regulatory approvals and requested rate orders, the receipt of favourable judgments, and the level of interest rates and the Corporation's ability to borrow.